cpecq/uni_snips/pattern_assignment/PATTERN2.md

 #Pattern 2 - State Pattern:

-"State os a behavioural design pattern that lets an object alter its behaviour when its intenal state changes.
-It appears as if the pbject has changed its class."
+The state pattern is a behavioural design pattern that lets an object alter its behaviour when its intenal state changes.
+It appears as if the pbject has changed its class.

 The State checking procedure that is modelled by this deisgn pattern was logically applicable to the codebase within the stage class of the game.